Stuttgart Travel Guide

 Situated among the rolling hills of Germany's premiere wine-growing region, Stuttgart is capital of the state of Baden-Wurttemberg in southwestern Germany.
 Dotted with beautiful buildings, impressive parks, and fantastic art museums, this modern city is a good touristic stopover due to its undulating wine estates, annual beer festival, mineral spa culture and acclaimed ballet, opera and philharmonic companies.

-In beautiful weather, view the city from atop the Fernsehturm (Television Tower), a 712ft (217m) tower with an observation deck and restaurant at the pinnacle, where on a clear day you can see the Black Forest; head to Schlossplatz, a famous landmark and meeting place for locals and visitors, its green lawns littered with youths soaking up the summer sunshine; or find your own sanctuary in the dappled shade of the 'Green U' park, a five mile (8km) natural haven in the city centre.
+In beautiful weather, view the city from atop the Fernsehturm (Television Tower), a 712ft (217m) tower with an observation deck and restaurant at the pinnacle, where on a clear day you can see the Black Forest.
+Head to Schlossplatz, a famous landmark and meeting place for locals and visitors, its green lawns littered with youths soaking up the summer sunshine.
+Alternatively find your own sanctuary in the dappled shade of the 'Green U' park, a five mile (8km) natural haven in the city centre.

-These features sometimes come as a surprise to the first time visitor to Stuttgart, as people tend to associate the city with its reputation as the 'cradle of the automobile'.
+Stuttgart has a reputation as the 'cradle of the automobile'.
 Both the motorbike and four-wheel car were invented in Stuttgart and one of its most famous attractions is the enormous Mercedes-Benz Museum, with scores of immaculate vehicles on permanent display, including their new luxury models, racing cars and reputed antiques.
 If that doesn't whet your appetite, head across town to the Porsche Museum, also a delight for petrol heads.